 For some, the helm might seem a little plain, especially for those who are accustomed to row after row of individual gauge faces.
-Although there's plenty of room to accommodate a full spread of analog instruments if you want (Howard will customize it however you want), this 288 only had a Livorsi Vantage View speedometer and tachometer there's just something special about the extra seat-of-the-pants feel you get when there's a supercharger on the business end of the throttle stick.
+Although there's plenty of room to accommodate a full spread of analog instruments if you want (Howard will customize it however you want), this 288 only had a Livorsi Vantage View speedometer and tachometer Likewise, I couldn't find a fault with the 288 Sportdeck's turning capability.
+It corners flat (no outside lean) and there's no hint of a chine tug or grab as you're going through a complete 180 degree maneuver left or right.
+Several slalom maneuvers at various speeds demonstrated equal agility both to the left and The selection of Mercury Racing's 600SCi package is ideal for the 288.
+And even though Mercury now offers four different engine options (three naturally aspirated - 520 - 540 - 565 and one supercharged - 600) between 520 and 600 horsepower, there's just something special about the extra seat-of-thepants feel you get when there's a supercharger on the business end of the throttle stick.
 The 600SCi is smooth, reliable and packs a definite punch.
 It also gladly accepts 87 octane grade fuel which helps a little on the overall cost of operation.
-It's not hard to understand why it's the senior member of the 2015
+It's not hard to understand why it's the senior member of the 2015 howard-tests-2015.indd 2 2/9/15 10:23 AM